Abadrausar/Rubble-/other/Rubble Readme.txt

 	Adds support for dynamically adding castes to a creature.

 Libs/Castes/DFHack/Transform:
-	Adds support for transforming castes via autosyndrome and true transform.
+	Adds support for transforming castes via autoSyndrome and syndromeTrigger.
 	Requires the "Libs/Castes" addon.

 Libs/Crates:
 	Adds infrastructure for "crates", eg bars that can be bought from caravans and then "unpacked" via special reactions into items.
-	This templates added by this addon are always available (even when the addon is not active).
+	The templates added by this addon are always available (even when the addon is not active).
 If the addon is not active then the templates will not actually do anything.
-	The main reason for having always active templates is so that adding crate support in many addons is very easy.

 Libs/DFHack/Add Reaction:
 	Allows you to add reactions to buildings that are normally not possible to add reactions to, also allows you to remove all hardcoded reactions from a building.
-	This addon uses an automatically generated DFHack script that is unique to each set of raws, to ensure proper operation of this addon use "rubble -prep=<region>" before loading a region that uses this addon!
-If you do not prep between switching regions this addon may fail to work!
 	Requires the "Base/Templates" addon.
 	WARNING!
 Largely untested!